-Palliative therapy is treatment aimed at preventing or relieving symptoms instead of trying to cure the cancer.
-The main purpose of this type of treatment is to improve the patient’s comfort and quality of life.
+Supportive therapy is treatment aimed at preventing or relieving symptoms instead of trying to cure the cancer.
+The main purpose of this type of treatment is to improve the comfort and quality of life for someone diagnosed with cancer no matter what stage the cancer or the goal of treatment might be.
+You might also hear supportive care referred to as palliative care, symptom management, or comfort care.

 This procedure is used to stretch out an area of the esophagus that is narrowed or blocked to allow better swallowing.